DETAILED MENU

 fear to peace

-vicious circle, terribly murderous.
+a perpetual vicious circle, terribly murderous.

 - EFT